I’m loving this simple weeknight one-pan caprese chicken dish!

-This One Pan Balsamic Caprese Chicken is drizzled with a balsamic glaze (“candy”, according to my toddler) and crazy simple to make.
+The star of this dish is the balsamic glaze (“candy”, according to my toddler) and it’s crazy simple to make.

-The recipe here calls for chicken thighs since I find them so much more flavorful (and affordable!) than chicken breasts, but feel free to substitute breasts for thighs if you prefer.
+I prefer using chicken thighs for this Caprese chicken recipe, since I find them so much more flavorful (and affordable!) than chicken breasts, but feel free to substitute breasts for thighs if you prefer.

 I used sliced vine tomatoes here, but since it’s summer, you’ve got my full permission to go tomato crazy, if you want.
-Use cherry tomatoes, heirloom, big juicy beefsteak tomatoes; whichever looks best to you will work beautifully in this recipe. #allthetomatoes
+Use cherry tomatoes, heirlooms, or big juicy beefsteak tomatoes; whichever looks best to you will work beautifully in this recipe. #allthetomatoes

 - 1/3 cup balsamic vinegar